smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

   File: rifd-dsub-maptable.js; function onModalResize().
 UI-grid resize does not work when you change
   $scope.gridOptions.minRowsToShow with a window resize.
 The sizing is OK if you go in and out of the modal, UI grid is not setting the new height.This is UI-grid issue 2531: [angular-ui/ui-grid#2531](https://github.com/angular-ui/ui-grid/issues/2531).
 UI-layout used in the viewer/mapper appears to work

 * [Issue #151](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/151) Internet Explorer (IE) caching;
   Resolution of issue #75 highlighted an issue Internet Explorer (IE) caching.
 This cannot be detected from the REST result data.
 The only sensible way to resolve this would be to get the isLoggedIn REST call to return a date time string as well.
 This would probably prevent IE caching and could be checked to detect the caching and warm the user.

   This will impact any REST call that returns the same data multiple times and so appears to not change but actually does (e.g. login status, rif40_num_denom data)

+* [Issue #113](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/113) Refresh logs you off.

+  When the user refreshes angular goes to state 0 which effectively logs you off.
+State 0 needs to ask the database if the user
+  (saved as a cookie) is still logged on the session will resume in state1 (study submission screen);

+* [Issue #57](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/57) Front end mapping synchronisation fails sometimes when you change the study.
+The auto choropleth setup has been sisabled; the long term fix is discussed above;

 ## Major Enhancements

 * [Issue #125](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/125) Add support for region-specific details around point sources.
-This is [Pooled or individual analysis for multiple risk analysis points/shapes (e.g COMARE postcodes)](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/129).
+This is [Pooled or individual analysis for multiple risk analysis points/shapes (e.g COMARE postcodes)](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/129) development.
 * [Issue #121](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/121) Add Prior sensistivity analysis.
   This will allow users to change the priors used in Bayesian smoothing;
 * [Issue #85](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/85) Information Governance tool;